William Walton: Opera

 Walton worked for many years on his only full-length opera, Troilus and Cressida, both before its premiere and afterwards.
 It has never been regarded as a success.
 The libretto is generally considered weak, and Walton's music, despite many passages that have won critical praise, is not dramatic enough to sustain interest.
 Grove calls the work a partially successful attempt to revivify the traditions of nineteenth-century Italian opera in a post-war era wary of heroic Romanticism.

 Walton's only other opera, The Bear, based on a comic vaudeville by Chekhov, was much better received.
 The critic Andrew Porter described it in The Musical Times as "one of the strongest and most brilliant things Walton has written".
 It is, however, a one-act piece, a genre not regularly staged at most opera houses, and so is infrequently seen.
-Operabase recorded four productions of the piece worldwide between 2013 and 2015.
+Operabase recorded twenty three productions of the piece worldwide between 2015 and 2025.